First recorded by Joe Venuti & His Orchestra (1933).

 Also recorded (as “I’ve Got the Yes!
 We Have No Bananas Blues”) by Eddie Cantor (US #2 1923).

 From the wiki: “‘Yes!
 We Have No Bananas’ is a novelty song by Frank Silver and Irving Cohn published July 19, 1923.
-The song title was inspired by the yell of a Long Island fruit salesman from Greece.
+The song title was inspired by the yell of a Long Island fruit salesman.

 “First introduced by both authors (as Frank Silver’s Music Masters) in a Long Island roadhouse, then later in Murray’s restaurant in New York, ‘Yes, We Have No Bananas’ was widely popularized on stage by Eddie Cantor in his revue Make It Snappy.
 The song was first recorded in 1923 by Edward Furman & William Nash.
 Nationally popular recordings were also released in 1923 by Billy Jones, Ben Selvin, and The Great White Way Orchestra, and others, before Cantor released a popular parody titled ‘I’ve Got the Yes!
 We Have No Bananas Blues’.
 Covers of ‘Yes!
 We Have No Bananas’ were recorded a decade later by Benny Goodman & His Rhythm Makers (1935), and in 1950 by Spike Jones & His City Slickers (1950), and Louis Prima & Keely Smith (1950).